-The ECF was launched in 2013 by Save the Elephants and the Wildlife Conservation Network in partnership with the Leonardo DiCaprio Foundation, the Elephant Crisis Fund is the most flexible and responsive fund geared towards emergency assistance and innovative investments in both NGO’s and governments combating the poaching, trafficking, and demand elements of the ivory crisis, promoting human-elephant coexistence, and protecting elephant landscapes.
+The ECF was launched in 2013 by Save the Elephants and the Wildlife Conservation Network, in partnership with the Leonardo DiCaprio Foundation (now known as Re:wild).
+The ECF is the most flexible and responsive fund geared towards emergency assistance and innovative investments in both NGO’s and governments; combating the poaching, trafficking, and demand elements of the ivory crisis, promoting human-elephant coexistence, and protecting elephant landscapes.